sebastianspicker/platen/README.md

 A working tree for platen with an evolving implementation history.

 ## Overview
-platen is moving through bootstrap push work.
+platen is moving through revival work.

 ## Status
-Working state: bootstrap.
+Lifecycle stage: bootstrap.
+Activity resumed after a longer gap.

 ## Usage
-- Rewrote the release explanation around the maintained behavior.
+- Made the inspection assumptions easier to check later.